-Obesity is one problem that has been bothering a lot of people since a long time now.
+Obesity is one problem that has been bothering a lot of people for a long time now.
 We all know that obesity means that the body contains excess body fat.
-In case of adults, those above the age of 35 and have their Body Mass Index (BMI) crossing the mark of 30, are considered as obese.
+In the case of adults, those above the age of 35 and have their Body Mass Index (BMI) crossing the mark of 30, are considered obese.
 However, obesity is not just limited to adults now.
 These days, even children have been affected by obesity.
-Here we take you through the general information about obesity, the causes of obesity and where does India stand in case of obesity.
+Here we take you through the general information about obesity, the causes of obesity, and where does India stand in the case of obesity.
 This phenomenon is global.
-As per a data by the Obesity foundation of India, about 30 million Indians are obese.
+As per data by the Obesity Foundation of India, about 30 million Indians are obese.
 It is predicted to double in the next 5 years.

 As said earlier, the Body Mass Index (BMI) decides if a person is obese or not.
 The BMI is a measure of an individuals weight in kilogram divided by the height in centimeters.
 The BMI is not for calculating the percentage of body fat in a person.
 However, it is an indicator of how much weight is healthy or not.

 On a broader scale, obesity is a result of excess intake of calories over a larger period than burnt.
 The excess calories are stored by the body as fat.
 Obesity is mainly caused due to behavior, environment, and also because of genetics.

 These days we catch up on unhealthy behaviors in the blink of an eye.
 Here, behavior deals with one’s choice of food.
 Most of the time, our diets are extremely rich in terms of calories but lack the essential nutrients.
 This causes an increase in the amount of meal at home and also when we eat outside.